🌿 How to Speak in I-Messages That Actually Create Safety

 This is for people who feel overwhelmed, disconnected, or frozen.

-💡 Where people struggle:
+💡 Where people often get stuck:

 Tiny is enough.